NNSSA/Cheetah/README.md

 ## Code Features
 **Cheetah** is a code that quickly computes the clustering of neutrinos onto spherically symmetric dark-matter halos.

-The code calculates neutrino trajectories through backtracking from today (when z<sub>o</sub> is set to 0) to z<sub>i</sub> (corresponding to ~4.85). **Cheetah** is available in **JAX** and in **C** with a Python wrapper for user convenience.
-In both versions, users interact primarily through a main script which is supported by several subscripts.
+- The code calculates neutrino trajectories through backtracking from today (when \( z_o \) is set to 0) to \( z_i \) (corresponding to ~4.85).
+- **Cheetah** is available in **JAX** and in **C** with a Python wrapper for user convenience.
+  - In both versions, users interact primarily through a main script which is supported by several subscripts.

 The **JAX** version of Cheetah is highly parallelized and flexible, capable of generating neutrino profiles for a wide range of neutrino and dark-matter halo masses simultaneously.

-A fully self-contained `UNITS` module ensures that users only need to specify units at the beginning and end of the simulations — all intermediate unit conversions are handled automatically.
-Most parameters can be adjusted in the `input.py` subscript.
+- A fully self-contained `UNITS` module ensures that users only need to specify units at the beginning and end of the simulations — all intermediate unit conversions are handled automatically.
+- Most parameters can be adjusted in the `input.py` subscript.
 It is important to note that choosing a wide range of neutrino masses requires a similarly broad range of neutrino momenta for proper phase space sampling.
-The total gravitational potential and DM profile can be modified in the `profiles.py` subscript, while the initial phase space of the neutrinos is governed by the `distributions.py` subscript.
-The main script also includes commented-out numerical checks.
+- The total gravitational potential and DM profile can be modified in the `profiles.py` subscript, while the initial phase space of the neutrinos is governed by the `distributions.py` subscript.
+- The main script also includes commented-out numerical checks.

 In contrast, the **C** version is less flexible in terms of parameter choices but is highly optimized for speed for a single set of neutrino and DM halo masses.

-It returns neutrino density values for 100 radial points in just a few seconds, making it ideal for users seeking a ready-to-use code without modifications to the underlying physics.
-As with the JAX version, the main script includes commented-out numerical checks.
+- It returns neutrino density values for 100 radial points in just a few seconds, making it ideal for users seeking a ready-to-use code without modifications to the underlying physics.
+- As with the JAX version, the main script includes commented-out numerical checks.

 ## How to Use the JAX Code